Moussa Maâzou: Club career

 In July 2016, AC Ajaccio announced the signing of Maâzou on a one-year deal, with an option of a further year.

 A year later, on 31 August 2017, Maâzou signed for RC Lens on a three-year contract.

 In December 2018, he agreed a mutual termination of his contract with RC Lens.

 On 23 September 2019 signed the Israeli Premier League club Sektzia Ness Ziona.

 International career

 In April 2015, Maâzou announced his retirement from the Niger national football team at the age of 26, after having earned 30 caps and scored seven international goals.
 He credited the dismissal of manager Gernot Rohr in the previous October as a reason for his decision.

-However, in October returned to the national team, scoring two goals against Somalia national football team in the campaign for 2018 World Cup.
+However, in October he returned to the national team, scoring two goals against Somalia national football team in the campaign for 2018 World Cup.